justinwalsh/daux.io/README.md

 * [TodayCMS Docs](http://docs.todaymade.com)

-Use TM-Docs?
-Send me a pull request or open an issue and I will add you to the list.
+Do you use TM-Docs?
+Send me a pull request or open an [issue](https://github.com/justinwalsh/tm-docs/issues) and I will add you to the list.

 ## Download